 Hi, my name is Harvey Juric.
 I am not a professional writer – I am a 35-year veteran home builder.

-I’ll tell you about ICF (Insulated Concrete Form) home.
+However, I’d like to tell you about the ICF (Insulated Concrete Form) home.
 A new type of home that leaves your wallet fatter and your life easier to manage.

 So What Are Insulated Concrete Forms?